Feng Jin: Shanghai Port

 During the 2023 season, Feng fell out of favour under new manager Javier Pereira, and joined fellow Chinese Super League club Qingdao Hainiu on 30 July for the rest of the season.
 After returning to Shanghai Port in 2024, Feng re-established himself as an integral member of the team and helped the team complete a domestic double.
+On 28 February 2026, Feng was loaned to Chinese Super League club Dalian Yingbo.

 International career

 Feng made his debut for China national football team on 7 June 2019 in a 2–0 home win against Philippines in an international friendly game, as a 74th-minute substitute for Li Lei.